wsvincent/awesome-django/README.md

 - [django-import-export](https://github.com/django-import-export/django-import-export) - Django application and library for importing and exporting data with admin integration.
 - [django-admin-inline-paginator-plus](https://github.com/DmytroLitvinov/django-admin-inline-paginator-plus) - A simple way to paginate your inline in Django admin
 - [django-loginas](https://github.com/skorokithakis/django-loginas) - "Log in as user" for the Django admin.
-- [impostor](https://github.com/avallbona/Impostor) - Impostor is a Django application which allows staff members to login as a different user by using their own username and password.
+- [impostor](https://github.com/avallbona/Impostor) - Impostor is a Django application which allows staff members to log in as a different user by using their own username and password.
 - [django-impersonate](https://pypi.org/project/django-impersonate/) - Allow superusers to “impersonate” other non-superuser accounts.
 - [django-admin-env-notice](https://github.com/dizballanze/django-admin-env-notice) - Visually distinguish environments in Django Admin, for example: `development`, `staging`, `production`.
 - [django-related-admin](https://github.com/PetrDlouhy/django-related-admin) - A helper library that allows you to write list_displays across foreign key relationships.